-My next workshop styled Italian Photography holiday course, is at the ‘Bacco e Bivacco’ Hotel, in central southern Italy.
+Our next workshop styled Italian Photography holiday course, is at the ‘Bacco e Bivacco’ Hotel, in central southern Italy.
 Hospitality and respect for local traditions, are strong points of this Italian family run ‘agriturismo’ Country House Hotel.
 The land it sits on is substantial, with splendid views to the nearby mountain range of Matese.
 ‘Bacco’ is well located by the foot of Matese Regional Park, near the beautiful mountain town of Castello del Matese.
 Travelling a little higher on the ‘snake road’ upwards, is the mountain town of Saint Gregorio, at almost 800 metres altitude.
 The nearest town to ‘Bacco’ of San Potito Sannitico, is a few minutes drive away, as well as being a pleasant walk.
-The characters I have photographed here are either hotel clients or staff.
+The characters photographed here are either hotel clients or staff.

 Central southern Italy locations

-There are so many perfect photo scenarios for my workshop styled Italian photography holiday courses, in this unspoilt region.
-Far aside from tourism, you will struggle to hear a native English voice all week, well except for mine of course!
+There are so many perfect photo scenarios for this workshop styled Italian photography holiday courses, in this unspoilt region.
+Far aside from tourism, you will struggle to hear a native English voice all week, well except for ours of course!
 Explore the nearby walled Roman town of Alife, local markets, waterfalls, mountain villages and the nearby Mountain lake of Matese.
-Check out my ‘Intro’ for my full photo course overview, as well as my student feedback.
+Check out our ‘Intro’ for the full photo course overview, as well as student feedback.

 Country house accommodation